IPV_Tanzania

 Selina Hardt, Neema Mosha, Sheila Harvey, Gerry Mshana, Heidi Stöckl - Communication changes and intimate partner violence: A longitudinal study in Mwanza, Tanzania

-Sabrina Page, Sarah Meyer, Gerry Mshana, Grace Mtolela, Neema Mosha, Heidi Stöckl
+Sabrina Page, Sarah Meyer, Gerry Mshana, Grace Mtolela, Neema Mosha, Heidi Stöckl - Young men’s gambling and intimate partner violence and non-partner sexual violence perpetration in Mwanza, Tanzania

 Sexual Violence Research Initiative Forum 2019